ovo-Tim/pyOCCT/README.md

 ## Why pyOCCT2 exists?
 [pyOCCT](https://github.com/trelau/pyOCCT) has been [discontinued support](https://github.com/trelau/pyOCCT/issues/101), but it's still meaningful.
 We want to countinue supporting it.
 Thanks to [frmdstryr](https://github.com/frmdstryr), he is still keeping pyOCCT up to date.(His repo is [here](https://github.com/frmdstryr/pyOCCT), it's also our upstream.)

 pyOCCT2 added some new features, it's more close to [pythonOCC](https://github.com/tpaviot/pythonocc-core).
+And it shoulds be compatible with pythonocc.

 ## What is the difference between pyOCCT and pythonOCC?
 pyOCCT provide interface that closer to native and support more module.
 Because of pyBind11, it's more convenient to maintenance.
 But pythonocc has a larger user base so you will likely find more people to collaborate with.